dk8moore/postmary/README.md

      - Create a pull request from this branch to the main branch of the boilerplate repository.
      - Provide clear documentation and explanation of the improvement in the pull request.

-4. **Updating your project with boilerplate changes**:
-   - Periodically pull changes from the boilerplate repository into your project.
-   - Create a new branch in your project repository for integrating these updates.
-   - Merge the boilerplate changes into this branch and resolve any conflicts.
-   - After testing, merge this update branch into your main project branch.

 5. **Best practices**:
    - Keep your project-specific code clearly separated from boilerplate code.
    - Regularly update your project with the latest boilerplate improvements.
    - When contributing back to the boilerplate, ensure changes are general and beneficial to most users.
-   - Maintain good communication with the boilerplate maintainers and other contributors.
+   - Always review changes carefully when updating from the boilerplate, especially if you've made significant modifications to your project.
+   - Consider using git hooks or CI/CD pipelines to automate testing after updating from the boilerplate.
+   - Make sure to commit or stash your changes before running `make bp-pull`